rakutentech/engineering-blog/content/post/fewer-parameters-means-fewer-bugs.md

 ## Data clump
 One observation that we can make is that parameters are **a group of data that always comes together**.
 This data would make no sense when one piece of data is missing.
 We call it a set of **Data Clump**.
 For example, a start date and end date pair we would call a data clump or, as in this example, a data clump would be the first name and last name.

-In the OOP world, **objects contain data** and **classes contain behavior** (i.e. methods operating on data).
+In the "OOP" world, **objects contain data** and **classes contain behavior** (i.e. methods operating on data).
 It's cheap to create many small objects[^1] to manage and operate on the serial data.
 Additionally, we can define methods on the object and reuse them when necessary.
 [^1]: Many small objects could end up causing GC pressure.
 But high performance languages often have tricks up their sleeve like doingg [escape analysis](https://shipilev.net/jvm/anatomy-quarks/18-scalar-replacement/) to convert heap allocation to stack allocations or [expanding argument objects as primitive arguments](https://shipilev.net/jvm/anatomy-quarks/18-scalar-replacement/).
 These languages also generally have separate GC pathways for small objects and short-lived objects.
 In most cases, if you're just using an argument object locally in a high performance language, your runtime will manage to optimize most of the cost away.

 Let's try to create a new object to contain first name and last name.